bondagit/ravenna-alsa-lkm/README.md

 * Up to 64\* I/O
 * Volume control

 \* OEM build only.
-Public build is limited to 8 I/O
+Public build is limited to 8 I/O if no Merging device is present

 \** Not available in capture mode

 ### mDNS implementation ###

 The RAVENNA protocol uses mDNS.
-Depending on the platform/distribution the Daemon will use Bonjour or Avahi libraries.
+Depending on the platform/distribution the Butler will use Bonjour or Avahi libraries.
-If Avahi is present in the system, the Daemon has to use that library.
-If Avahi is not present in the system, a built-in Bonjour implementation will be used instead (available only for integrators builds).
+If Avahi is present in the system, the Butler has to use that library.
+If Avahi is not present in the system, a built-in Bonjour implementation will be used instead (available only for OEM integrators builds).

 ## Prerequisite ##
 ### Kernel ###
 * GCC >= 4.9
 * Linux kernel > 2.4 (3.18 for DSD support)
 * The Linux kernel headers for the target.
+* WARNING: Compilation failure for kernel >= v5.2

 #### Kernel Config ####
 * NETFILTER
 * HIGH_RES_TIMERS
 * NETLINK
-* Kernel > 2.4 (3.18 for DSD)
+* Kernel > 2.4 (3.18 for DSD support)
 * For optimal performance in a real time environment consider changing CONFIG_HZ=1000 when building the kernel.
 More [here](https://www.kernel.org/doc/Documentation/timers/NO_HZ.txt)

 ### ALSA ###